LiskArchive/lisk-sdk-examples/workshop/README.md

 ```

 ### Implementation Details
-- Validate all three parameters
+- Validates all three parameters
-- Keep track of the number of invoices the sender has sent with a property `invoiceCount` in the asset field (type: `number`).
+- Keeps track of the number of invoices the freelancer has sent using a property `invoiceCount` in the asset field of the freelancer his account (type: `number`).
-- Keep track of the IDs of the sent invoices in a property `invoicesSent` in the asset field (type: `Array`).
+- Keeps track of the IDs of the sent invoices using a property `invoicesSent` in the asset field of the freelancer his account (type: `Array`).

 This means that we will be only modifying the sender (freelancer) his account.

 ### Exploring Invoice Transaction
-First of all, navigate in your terminal to the `./transactions` folder.
-Run `npm install` to again install the required dependencies as we treat the `/transactions` folder as a separate module.

 Now, let's get technical.
 Open the file at `./transactions/invoice_transaction.js`.
 For this transaction, most code is ready so we can learn how to write a custom transaction.
-After this, we'll be writing the payment transaction ourselves.
+After this, you'll be writing the payment transaction yourselves.

 ### Extending BaseTransaction
+Ok, let's talk briefly about the BaseTransaction.
 The next thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).
-This gives us the ability to write logic for `prepare`, `validateAsset`, `TYPE`, `FEE`, `applyAsset`, and `undoAsset`.
+This gives us the ability to write logic for `prepare()`, `validateAsset()`, `TYPE`, `FEE`, `applyAsset()`, and `undoAsset()`.

 Let's explore the different functions and their implementations in the `invoice_transaction.js` file.
+Open the file so you can follow along with the code.

 #### Getter for TYPE
 Static function that returns {number}.
+This is the type identifier for the transaction.
+We use this number to uniquely register our new custom transaction in our blockchain network.
+This means that we can't register transactions with the same transaction TYPE.

+**Important:** The Lisk protocol reserves transaction [types 0 - 7](https://lisk.io/documentation/lisk-protocol/transactions) currently.

 #### Getter for FEE
 Static function that returns {number}.
-We are converting a fee to Beddows which is the lowest denominal in the Lisk ecosystem: 10 ** 8 = 1 LSK (100000000).
+The fee must be paid when sending this transaction to the blockchain network.
+We are converting a fee from LSK to Beddows which is the lowest denominal in the Lisk ecosystem: 10 ** 8 = 1 LSK (100000000).

+_Note: It is possible to use a zero fee._

 #### prepare()
 As we will be only modifying the sender (freelancer) their account, we just need to store this account in the cache of the key-value store.
 At the moment, we are calling the method through `super`.